reportMPIBI/reportMPIBI.github.io/index.md

 # Gender Equality Officers
-_If you want to report gender-based discrimination or sexual harassment you can contact your local GEO.
+_If you want to report discrimination or harassment you can contact your local GEO.
 If you do not feel comfortable reaching out to a local person, you can also contact the Central Gender Equality office ._

 - Max Planck Institute of Neurobiology (Martinsried)
 	<ul>